wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Keyword Index Alphabetically

-Below is a list of Kubernetes technical terms, arranged alphabetically so you can go quickly/directly to each topic:
+Below is a list of Kubernetes technical terms, so you can go quickly/directly to each:

 <a href="#Admission">Admission Control</a>,
 <a href="#Annotations">Annotations</a>,